stylecramper/version-namer-app/README.md

 ## Getting Started

 First, install dependencies.
 You'll need Node and NPM, as well as MongoDB (version 3.6.8 recommended).
 Instructions for installing those can be found at [Treehouse Installation Guides](https://treehouse.github.io/installation-guides/).
 Be sure to create the `/data/db` directory.
-Once you have NPM, you can install node modules by running `npm install` in the root folder.

 Run the local MongoDB: in a terminal, type `mongod`.
 Then to connect to the local MongoDB, open a new tab or window and type `mongo`.

 ## Seeding the database with fixtures

-In your terminal, `cd` to the root folder and run `node scaffold` to create the VERSION_NAMES database and insert the provided default set of animal names and adjectives.
+In your terminal, `cd` to the root folder and install node modules by running `npm install`.
+Now run `node scaffold` to create the VERSION_NAMES database and insert the provided default set of animal names and adjectives.
 After the data is inserted into the database, you should see the message `### VERSION_NAMES database created.
 DONE inserting animals and adjectives.` in the terminal output.

+## Build the project

+In the root folder, enter `npm run build` to bundle and build the project.

 ## Start the server